Stock and potential analysis - the basis for the heating transition

 The state capital of Wiesbaden is actively committed to climate protection and is working with the Municipal Heat Planning (KWP) to make the heat supply for all people and companies in the city climate-neutral in the long term.

-The first two steps of a CHP are an inventory and potential analysis.
-It shows how the heat supply currently looks and what theoretical potential there is for saving on heat demand, how heat can be temporarily stored and to what extent renewable energy could be expanded.
+The first steps of a KWP are the suitability test, the inventory and the potential analysis.
+The suitability test determines whether there are areas for which a shortened planning procedure can be carried out.
+The subsequent inventory and potential analysis shows what the heat supply currently looks like and what theoretical potential there is for saving on heat demand, how heat can be temporarily stored and to what extent renewable energy could be expanded.
+In areas for which a shortened procedure is carried out, part of the existing and potential analysis can be dispensed with.

 What does the inventory analysis include?